shdown/luastatus/barlibs/i3/README.md

 This barlib talks with `i3bar`.

+Please see `contrib/widget-examples/i3/README.md` for the example of using this barlib.

 Redirections and `luastatus-i3-wrapper`
 ===
 `i3bar` requires all the data to be written to stdout and read from stdin.